 10. No Legal, Tax, or Investment Advice

-You agree that the NACB is not a law firm or an attorney and does not provide legal advice or guidance.
-No attorney-client relationship or privilege is created between you and the NACB.
-Additionally, you agree that the NACB is not a financial or estate planner, investment or tax advisor.
-Neither the NACB nor the Services are intended to provide any financial planning, investment, legal, or tax advice.
+You agree that NACB is not a law firm or an attorney, and does not provide legal advice or guidance.
+No attorney-client relationship or privilege is created between you and NACB.
+Additionally, you agree that NACB is not a financial or estate planner, investment or tax advisor.
+Neither NACB nor the Services are intended to provide any financial planning, investment, legal, or tax advice.

 Although the NACB may communicate general regulatory information regarding the cannabis industry, you are solely responsible for determining whether a course of conduct is right for you.
 The NACB does not, through its Affiliate program, seek or solicit investments.
 You are solely responsible and liable for any and all financial, tax, investment or legal decisions you make or related agreement that you become a party to regardless of whether you use information provided by the NACB to assist you in making such decisions or entering into such agreement.

-To the fullest extent permitted by applicable law, you release the NACB and its employees from responsibility, liability, claims, demands, and/or damages (actual and consequential) of every kind and nature, known and unknown, arising out of or related to your affiliation and the acts or omissions of third parties.
+To the fullest extent permitted by applicable law, you release the NACB, its employees, and agents from responsibility, liability, claims, demands, and/or damages (actual and consequential) of every kind and nature, known and unknown, arising out of or related to your affiliation and the acts or omissions of third parties.
 You expressly waive any rights you may have under California Civil Code § 1542 as well as any other statute or common law principles that would otherwise limit the coverage of this release to include only those claims which you may know or suspect to exist in your favor at the time of agreeing to this release.

 12. Dispute Resolution; Binding Arbitration

 Please read the following section carefully because it requires you to arbitrate certain disputes and claims with NACB and limits the manner in which you can seek relief from us.